 - The SKAL international award for the development of eco-tourism in Kenya.

 AN ASIDE: I first learned about the Heller Park when I was on a two month long extended tour of many of Kenya’s national parks and reserves.
 It's the quality of Kenya's parks and reserves that make Kenya the most popular safari destination in Africa.
 The best known reserves are Masai Mara Reserve, Amboseli National Park, Tsavo National Park , Lewa Wildlife Conservancy, Nairobi National Park, Samburu, Shaba and Buffalo Springs National Reserves, and the Lake Nakuru National Park.
 Our group visited the Heller Park, since a member of the group was part of the Heller Foundation and wanted us to see the result of Dr. Haller’s vision.
 The park is home to a million trees, monkeys, birds and insects.
 Also found there are thirty species identified by the International Union for the Conservation of Nature (IUCN) as endangered flora and fauna.
 Now some folks may be disappointed when they visit the park since it lacks the majesty and expanse of the larger nature reserves, but that is missing the point.
 This is a park.
 I found the park’s history fascinating.

 When I returned to the states, friends asked if I could talk about the trip and show pictures of my travels.
 I accepted and invited about 20 people to come over for a pot luck dinner and a Kenya Trip presentation.
 One couple, J & T, whom I expected to RSVP immediately, instead said that they must decline the invite.
-I was surprised but later learned that T was starting a new program that would help him stop drinking alcohol that we all knew was occurring.
+I was surprised, but later learned that T was starting a new program that would help him stop the excessive drinking alcohol that we all knew was occurring.